-Hence, the mere fact that a theory exhibits measurement incompatibility is not sufficient to infer that it must fail to admit of a generalized-noncontextual ontological model. \footnote{We discuss the superficially contrary claim of Ref.~\cite{PhysRevResearch.2.013011} below.}
+Hence, the mere fact that a theory exhibits measurement incompatibility is not sufficient to infer that it must fail to admit of a generalized-noncontextual ontological model.

-In this article, we demonstrate that measurement incompatibility is also not {\em necessary} for a theory or experiment to be deemed nonclassical in this sense.
+In this article, we demonstrate that measurement incompatibility is also not {\em necessary} for demonstrating that quantum theory (or an experiment within quantum theory) is nonclassical in this sense.
 In summary, we have

+In a companion paper, Ref.~\cite{companionincompatibility}, we give more general arguments and applications of these results (see the conclusions for a summary).

 The notion of a generalized-noncontextual ontological model, introduced in Ref.~\cite{gencontext}, was proposed to overcome some of the limitations of the Kochen-Specker notion of noncontextuality, and has since been further refined~\cite{schmid2020unscrambling}.
 It can be understood as a special case of a methodological principle due to Leibniz, a version of the principle of the identity of indiscernibles~\cite{Leibniz,schmid2020unscrambling}.
 Unlike the Kochen-Specker notion, generalized noncontextuality has implications not only for sharp measurements but for all procedures, including unsharp measurements, preparations, and transformations.
 It has been found to subsume many other notions of classicality~\cite{negativity,SchmidGPT,ShahandehGPT,schmid2020structure,baldijao2021noncontextuality} and to shed light on the resource of nonclassicality underlying the quantum advantages known to exist for many information processing tasks~\cite{POM,RAC,RAC2,Saha_2019,comp1,comp2,schmid2021only,schmid2018contextual,cloningcontext,contextmetrology,AWV,KLP19,YK20}.